 |Are Local Ordinances Preempted or Overridden?||Yes|

 The 2021 Local Food Choice Act specifically exempts homemade food from the state’s licensing, permitting, inspections, and labeling requirements.
 Although there are no specific homemade food labeling requirements, but all producers must make clear to consumers that the food has not been “licensed, permitted, certified, packaged, labeled, or inspected per any official regulations.”

 Montana temporary food establishments

-Montana has special provisions for temporary food establishments, which may operate at community events such as fairs and carnivals.
+In addition to its homemade food law, Montana has special provisions for temporary food establishments, which may operate at community events such as fairs and carnivals.
 Temporary food establishments may sell most types of food, including homemade meat products, but first they must obtain a permit from the local health department.
 Each temporary food establishment may operate at a fixed location for no more than 21 days in conjunction with a single event or 45 days within a calendar year at a recurring event.

 Montana cottage food facts

 Myths about cottage food abound.
 Here are the facts:

 - Cottage food is safe.
 Critics who talk about the risk of food-borne illness give hypothetical examples of what could go wrong because real-world cases are rare or nonexistent.